Lotus Sutra: Chapters 2–9

 This parable says that the Dharma is like a great monsoon rain that nourishes many different kinds of plants in accordance with their needs.
-The plants represent Śrāvakas, Pratyekabuddhas, and Bodhisattvas, and all beings which receive and respond to the teachings according to their respective capacities.
-Some versions of the sutra also contain other parables, such as one which compares the Dharma to the light of the Sun and moon, which shine equally on all.
+The plants represent Śrāvakas, PratyekaBuddhas, and Bodhisattvas, and all beings which receive and respond to the teachings according to their respective capacities.
+Some versions of the sūtra also contain other parables, such as one which compares the Dharma to the light of the Sun and moon, which shine equally on all.
 Just like that, the Buddha's wisdom shines on everyone equally.
 Another parable found in some versions says that just like a potter makes different types of pots from the same clay, the Buddha teaches the same One Vehicle in different forms.